Capitol Loop: Speed limit controversy

 A 2006 Michigan law was enacted to reform how cities in the state set speed limits.
 Under this law, the streets that comprise the Capitol Loop were mismarked according to the Michigan State Police (MSP).
 The law was designed to eliminate speed traps in the state by basing the determination of speed limits on scientific criteria.
 Unless a roadway is in a downtown business district or subdivision, the limit is based on the number of access points, either cross streets or driveways, along the roadway.
 Exceptions to these classifications can be made based on a technical study by traffic engineers.
 Lansing city officials stated in March 2009 that by adopting the Uniform Vehicle Code instead of the state's Motor Vehicle Code, Lansing is immune from the change in law and can enforce the 25 mph limits.

 The Lansing city attorney was dismissing speeding tickets issued on the Capitol Loop in June 2010.
 The loop was not signed with speed-limit signs, making the tickets unenforceable.
 The city cannot install the signs on its own because of the state trunkline status of the streets that make up the Capitol Loop; the MSP and MDOT are in charge of setting and signing the speed limits on state trunklines in Michigan.
 City Attorney Brig Smith stated that until the state agencies complete the speed study and erect the signs, he cannot enforce any tickets for speeding on the Capitol Loop.
 MSP and MDOT officials stated that the study is complete and the new signs are on order.
 The limits were raised from 25 to 30 mph on the eastern half of the loop and 35 mph on the western half as a result of the MDOT and MSP speed studies.
 State Representative Rick Jones from Grand Ledge has been pushing for scientifically set speed limits in the state to limit speed traps, and he has proposed new legislation to force cities to comply with the 2006 law, ending any loopholes used by cities to set lower limits.
 As Jones explained to reporters, the current situation is one where "... streets are artificially posted too low for the purpose of writing tickets."

+Decommissioning

+The length of the Capitol Loop that ran independent of BL I-96 was transferred to the City of Lansing on March 26, 2024.
+The city has been converting streets from one-way traffic to two-way since 2022, including plans to convert Ottawa and Allegan streets during 2024.
+With the transfer, the Capitol Loop designation was removed from the state highway system.

 Major intersections

-The entire highway is in Lansing, Ingham County.
+The entire highway was in Lansing, Ingham County.